 All of these automatic money-saving services are free to use, so you can be sure that all of your money is going toward your savings.

-Chime is a free Spending Account with a debit card and an Automatic Savings Account with 10% weekly bonuses all in one.
+Chime offers a Chime Visa Debit Card, a Spending Account, and an optional Automatic Savings Account all in one.

 Once you activate your free Chime Savings Account, every purchase or payment transaction that you make with your Chime prepaid card will be rounded up to the nearest dollar.